Business Account Requirements - Beneficial Owners of Legal Entities

 For Existing Customers:

-If you open an additional account, renew a certificate of deposit, renew or secure a new loan, ownership information must be provided.
+If you open an additional account or renew or secure a new loan, ownership information must be provided.